Chindada/macos_dev_setup/README.md

 ### **zsh**

-1. Launch iterm2, it will prompt to initial powerlevel10k
+1. Launch iterm2, it will prompt to install MesloLGS font and initial powerlevel10k
+    - if no install font, exit and restart until iterm2 prompt to install font
 2. Paste `yyyy3121111121y1yy`
     - The zsh will be like below